Easily accept crypto donations and future-proof your ministry.

 You can discontinue crypto donations at any time.
 However, as adoption grows, cryptocurrency may become a standard method of giving, making it beneficial to stay ahead of the curve.

 Most churches can start within a week of purchasing.
-We’ll handle the entire setup—from registering your ENS domain to configuring your Ledger wallet—so you can accept crypto donations quickly and confidently.
+We’ll handle the entire setup—from configuring your ENS domain to securing your Ledger wallet—so you can begin accepting crypto donations quickly and confidently.

 If a trusted staff member leaves, you can simply update the passcode on your Ledger device—this code controls physical access to the wallet.
 However, if trust is compromised, the safest option is to set up a new wallet with a fresh seed phrase.
 Don’t worry—this process isn’t complicated, and we’re here to guide you every step of the way.

 Remember, the seed phrase is your ultimate backup and should only be entrusted to a few key individuals.
-While the passcode is extremely important, it only works with the physical Ledger device in hand.
-By managing these two security layers wisely, your church can adapt to leadership changes without risking funds.
+While your passcode is extremely important, it only

 It may seem volatile in the short term, but if you zoom out and look at the long-term trend—especially with Bitcoin—you’ll see consistent growth.
 The historical graph shows that Bitcoin and other major cryptocurrencies have only increased in value over extended periods.
 With countries, states, corporations, and individuals slowly adopting cryptocurrency, this is simply a supply and demand equation.
 As adoption increases, so does the value.